UNSW-codeRs/geospatial-data-in-R/README.md

 I updated the presentation in [presentation/intro/].

-I created three tutorials in folder :
+I created some tutorials:
-- Create and display a spatial object in [workshop/tutorial-1/]
+- Create a spatial object with `sf` and display with `mapview` [workshop/tutorial-1/]
-- Spatial objects and functions in `sf` package in [workshop/tutorial-2/]
+- Spatial objects and functions in `sf` package and plots with `ggplot2` in [workshop/tutorial-2/]
-- Plots and interactive maps with `ggplot` and `mapview` in [workshop/tutorial-3/]
+- ... more tutorials to come

 ## On-line tutorials